StanfordLegion/regent-lang.org/tutorial/04_logical_regions.md

 We now come to one of the central abstractions for data in Regent, *logical regions* (or just "regions" for short).
-As hinted in earlier tutorials, regions allow mutable to be used (safely) within Regent.
+As hinted in earlier tutorials, regions allow mutable data to be used (safely) within Regent.
 Idiomatic Regent programs usually store most or all of their data in regions.